 *Early access to new features of an app

 Once you have your downloadable asset ready to go, publish your article.
-Now comes the fun part of strategizing where to place your email signup forms.
+Now comes the fun part of strategizing where to place your email signup forms to grow email list

 Here is how you will ask your article reader to leave their email address to download your asset: